Gladiator (1992 film)

-Gladiator is a 1992 American sports drama film directed by Rowdy Herrington, and starring Cuba Gooding Jr., James Marshall, Brian Dennehy, and Robert Loggia.
-The film tells the story of two teenagers trapped in the world of illegal underground boxing.
-One is fighting to pay off gambling debts accumulated by his father.
-The second is fighting for the money to get out of the ghetto.
-While being exploited by a boxing promoter, the two teens become friends.
+Gladiator is a 1992 American sports drama film directed by Rowdy Herrington, and starring Cuba Gooding Jr., James Marshall, Brian Dennehy and Robert Loggia.
+The film tells the story of Tommy Riley and Abraham "Lincoln" Haines, two teenagers trapped in the world of illegal underground boxing.
+Tommy is fighting to pay off gambling debts accumulated by his father John.
+Lincoln is fighting for the money to get out of the ghetto.
+While being exploited by boxing promoter Pappy Jack, the two teens become friends.